qiyangduan/standard-models-1/telco/churn_prediction.md

 Before diving into our solution, let's take a look what's out there.
 You may find it odd enough that given such a long-standing problem and standard techniques of solving it, no good enough  application has been made to tackle this problem.
 Those are the solutions I can find so far.
 The first list would be from some commercial vendors.
 ### SAS Miner

+Junxiang Lu showed a typical process how to predict churners
 * SAS - This [paper](http://www2.sas.com/proceedings/sugi27/p114-27.pdf) showed a typical processing of solving churn by SAS tech stack.
 *